tsung-ju/parallax-background-image/README.md

 * `viewport` HTMLElement - The 3D viewport
 * `perspective` Number - Default `1000`
   * In most cases, you won't need to change it.
-But if you need to make backgrounds move very fast, bigger value will (probably) improve accuracy.
+But if you need to make backgrounds move much faster than the scrolling speed, bigger value will (probably) improve accuracy.

 ### Static Properties